zenthicmc/laravel-films-shop/readme.md

 # Films Shop
-A Web Application Films Shop With Payment Gateway Using Tripay
+A Web Application Films Shop That Consume OMDb API With Payment Gateway Using Tripay

 # Tech Stack
 <ul>